 MEWBOURNE COLLEGE OF EARTH AND ENERGY

 The Mewbourne College of Earth and Energy believes that faculty members are best qualified to provide curricular, professional and career advisement; therefore, all MCEE students consult with a faculty advisor before registration.

 See Mewbourne College of Earth and Energy academic advising for more information.

 JEANNINE RAINBOLT COLLEGE OF EDUCATION

-Graduate education students seeking teacher certification should contact their Faculty advisors within their departments.
+Graduate education students seeking teacher certification should contact their faculty advisers within their departments.

 All other graduate students in the JRCoE should consult their departmental office for advisement.
-Listed below are the three JRCoE departments and the graduate programs within each department, located in Collings Hall:
+Listed below are the three JRCoE departments and the graduate programs within each department.
+All are located in Collings Hall.